Published 2026-06-25 · 23 min read

 $75M Raised · May 2025

 Partech Africa, e& Capital, March Capital, Shorooq, VentureSouq, Endeavor Catalyst, HOF Capital, Plug and Play.
-Sawiris family office led the seed - described by the CMO as "the most important call we got."
-Pre-Series A valuation: $200M, per CMO interview.
+Sawiris family office led the seed.

 SmartCrowd acquired mid-2025.
-DFSA-regulated, DIFC-registered. $110M+ transactions, $40M+ returns distributed, investors across 130+ countries.
+DFSA-regulated, DIFC-registered.
 Two revenue models: rental yield + fix-and-flip.
-Tokenisation licence in progress, per CMO interview.
+Tokenisation licence in progress.

 Nawy Now - Egypt's first mortgage securitisation: Nawy partnered with Synergy Capital to sell its mortgage receivables book to insurance companies and banks - the first time this structure had been used in Egypt.
 The deal enables Nawy to recycle capital and originate new mortgages without exhausting equity.
 This changes the unit economics of Nawy Now materially.

 95%+ of Egyptian real estate transactions still happen without Nawy.
-The new-build market: ~$30B a year, ~100,000 transactions (CEO El Beltagy, TechCrunch May 2025).
+The new-build market: ~$30B a year, ~100,000 transactions.
+By transaction count Nawy is the single largest player at 7–8%; by GMV value it is ~4–5%.
 Eight years in, Nawy has built real traction.
 The ceiling is nowhere close.

 Ahead of Egypt's market.
-Behind the GCC's best.
+Catching up with the GCC's best.

 8.5